News & Notes:

 his department at IVY Tech in Kokomo.
 He

 Director of Public Works, in Willcox,

-is a legal secretary.
-In off hours, she
+as a legal secretary.

 restored a Christmas mural that his own